hunterbeezley/travlr/README.md

 │   └── ...more            # SingleImageUpload, MultipleImageUpload, etc.
 ├── hooks/                 # Custom hooks
 └── lib/                   # Database services, utilities
-🔧 Dev Notes
-Image Handling: We've got both single and multiple image uploads working.
-The SingleImageUpload and MultipleImageUpload components handle the heavy lifting.
-Database: Using Supabase with proper RLS policies.
-No one's seeing your private collections.
-Storage: Images go to Supabase Storage with automatic resizing for profiles.

 🤝 Contributing
-This is a personal project but if you want to help build something cool:
+Add to the project:

-Fork it
+* Fork it
-Make it better
+* Make it better
-PR with good commit messages
+* PR with good commit messages
-Don't break the build
+* Don't break the build

 📄 License
-MIT - Use it, fork it, whatever.
-Just don't sue me.
+MIT - Use it, fork it

-Currently caffeinated and building in public.
-Follow along or don't. ☕